Temporary campus access restrictions will affect LTC bus routes

 Follow all posted signage.
 The construction area at London Lane and Oxford Street will be clearly marked with appropriate signage such as no entry notices.
 All signage will be removed once the work is complete.

-(*Please note: while the work is not expected to exceed two days, unforeseen conditions may extend the timeline.)
+(*Please note: while the work was not originally expected to exceed two days, unforeseen winter weather conditions have extended the timeline.)

 Thank you for your patience!